-Roosevelt Row Arts District (RoRo) is a walkable, creative district in the urban core of downtown Phoenix that is nationally known for its arts and cultural events, award-winning restaurants, galleries, boutiques and live music.
-RoRo is fostering an urban renewal with rehabilitated bungalows and new infill projects.
+Welcome to Roosevelt Row, the walkable arts district in downtown Phoenix, home of impressive murals, award-winning galleries with rotating exhibitions from renowned artists, incredible local restaurants, boutiques and more.
+The Roosevelt Row Arts District (RoRo) is a walkable, creative district in the urban core of downtown Phoenix that is nationally known for its arts and cultural events, fostering an urban renewal with rehabilitated bungalows and new infill projects.

-The Arts District connects downtown Phoenix to historic neighborhoods including Garfield, Evans Churchill, F.Q.
+The Artists’ District connects downtown Phoenix to historic neighborhoods including Garfield, Evans Churchill, F.Q.
 Story, Willo, Roosevelt, Historic Roosevelt and Grand Avenue.
-RoRo begins at 7th Avenue and extends east to 16th Street.
+Roosevelt Row begins at 7th Avenue and extends east to 16th Street.
 On the north side it begins at Interstate 10 and extends south to Fillmore Street.

 Roosevelt Row has been a vital mixed use area from the earliest days of the establishment of Phoenix.
 Many of the concrete sidewalks in the neighborhood were poured in 1909, three years before Arizona officially became the 48th State.
 In the early 1940s, when there were approximately 30,000 people living in Phoenix, numerous businesses were established along Roosevelt Street.
 The flower shop at Fifth Street and Roosevelt has been in continuous operation since 1948.

 In the 1970s, parts of the area were re-zoned as a high-rise incentive district leading to land speculation and a decline of the neighborhood that lasted until the late 1990s.